syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Select

-The [select](../api/ribbon/ribbonDropDownSettings/#select) event is triggered while selecting an action item in Dropdown button popup.
+The [select](../api/ribbon/ribbonDropDownSettings/#select) event is triggered while selecting an action item in the Dropdown button popup.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType } from "@syncfusion/ej2-ribbon";